5 Benefits of Adding Tax Audit Protection

 Additional revenue stream

+As you evaluate how to price audit protection, it can be helpful to understand how much tax preparers charge for their services overall.
 When determining how to structure your pricing, consider whether to charge a one-time fee per client or an annual fee.
 A one-time fee may be more appealing for clients seeking immediate reassurance, while a yearly fee can create a steady revenue stream for your tax business over time.
 Communicating the benefits of each model will help clients understand their options and make informed decisions.

-TaxSlayer Pro’s partners, like Audit Maintenance Pro and Protection Plus, allow tax preparers to enroll and receive all marketing materials, supplies, and training at no extra cost.
+Pro tip: TaxSlayer Pro’s partners, like Audit Maintenance Pro and Protection Plus, allow tax preparers to enroll and receive all marketing materials, supplies, and training at no extra cost.
 This support will help you effectively market this premium service, ensuring your clients recognize the value it adds to their overall tax preparation experience.
-By making audit protection a central feature of your offerings, you’re not just helping your clients but also increasing revenue for your tax business in a meaningful way.

 Avoid compliance issues